rancher/rancher-docs/versioned_docs/version-2.6/integrations-in-rancher/cloud-marketplace/aws-cloud-marketplace/install-adapter.md

 kubectl rollout restart deploy rancher-csp-adapter -n cattle-csp-adapter-system
 ```

-> **Note:** There are methods such as cert-manager's [trust operator](https://cert-manager.io/docs/projects/trust/) which can help reduce the number of manual rotation tasks over time.
-While these options are not officially supported, they may be useful to users wishing to automate some of these tasks.
+> **Note:** Methods such as cert-manager's [trust operator](https://cert-manager.io/docs/projects/trust/) allow you to automate some of these tasks.
+Although these methods aren't officially supported, they can reduce how often you need to manually rotate certificates.